vijayabhanum/myproject/README.md

 # forgot to create appuser LOL
 # checked for image build loclly its fine now
 # nginx docker file spelling mistake
+# i used volumes instead of volume in docker compose prod